Erin-Fedewa-NOAA/Snow-Crab-Condition/README.md

 # Snow-Crab-Condition
-Script, data and output for NPRB funded project: Bering Sea snow crab lipid condition metrics in relation to temperature and recruitment dynamics.
-This dataset contains immature snow crab sampled for hepatopancreas on 2019, 2021 and 2022 EBS and NBS NOAA bottom trawl surveys.
-Hepatopancreas samples were extracted for fatty acids to explore spatiotemporal variation in condition
+Data and analyses for NPRB funded project #1911 "Bering Sea snow crab lipid condition metrics in relation to temperature and recruitment dynamics".
+This dataset includes immature snow crab sampled for hepatopancreas on 2019, 2021, 2022 and 2023 EBS and NBS NOAA bottom trawl surveys.
+Fatty acid analyses from hepatopancreas samples were used to explore spatiotemporal variation in condition and lipid biomarkers in relation to temperature.

 # Objectives:
-1)	Determine spatial and interannual variation in body condition (i.e. total lipid content) and energy allocation (i.e. lipid class composition) of juvenile snow crab in the Bering Sea
+1)	Determine spatial and interannual variation in body condition (i.e. total lipid content) of juvenile snow crab in the Bering Sea
 2)	Relate annual variation in lipid condition metrics to Bering Sea temperatures and annual estimates of snow crab recruitment in order to understand the importance of an energetic-based mechanism in linking thermal conditions to recruitment
-3)	Assess the performance of a hepatosomatic index in predicting lipid content of field-collected snow crab for the development of a practical snow crab energetic condition index
+3)	Assess the performance of rapid condition metric in estimating energetic condition of field-collected snow crab

 # METADATA:
 ================================================